Make music visuals without uploading your audio

 Better for release prep

 When the track is unreleased, the hassle is not just rendering the video.
-It is avoiding unnecessary uploads, signups, and back-and-forth between multiple tools while you are still polishing the release assets.
+It is avoiding unnecessary uploads, signups, back-and-forth between multiple tools, and passing your unreleased work to a public service.

 Keep the track local

-ImgTool uses browser-side audio processing, so your audio never needs to leave your machine just to see a waveform, a video background, or a release-ready scene.
+ImgTool uses browser-side audio processing, so your audio never needs to leave your machine just to see a waveform, a video background, or a release-ready scene with your music.
+A paid 10-Day Release Pass may support higher-quality audio export where the source track and browser allow.

 Built around release week

-The paid workflow is not a subscription maze.
-It is a simple 10-Day Release Pass that fits how artists actually work: a release burst, a batch of exports, then done.
+The paid workflow is not a subscription.
+It is a simple 10-Day Release Pass (software activation key) that fits how many artists work: a release burst, a batch of exports, then done.

 Private release assets from one browser setup